Types of Atomizers and Spray Nozzles

 Laser DiffractionMalvern Instruments Ltd

 The physics associated with spray generation and usage is far more complex than many expect.
 One example is the internal motion of drops.
 Even raindrops!
 The plot below is a cross section showing the relative velocity of the internal circulation pattern developed in a liquid drop moving in a gas.
 The gas motion, in the horizontal direction, results in a doughnut-shaped, toroid flow within the drop known as a Hill’s vortex.
 The cause of the internal circulation is the shear force at the drop surface created by the gas moving along the surface.
-This mixing within drops is important spray physics, and understanding it is required to accurately model heat and mass transfer in spray applications.
+This mixing within drops is important in spray physics, and understanding it is required to accurately model heat and mass transfer in spray applications.

 - Basics of material and energy balances